apitestbase/apitestbase.github.io/index.md

     ✓ File uploaded to FTP server
     ✓ Downstream API called successfully

 API Test Base verifies both the response **and** these side effects in one automated test case.
-See [Interact with Other Systems](/docs/en/interact-with-other-systems) for the systems it can reach.

 ------------------------------------------------------------------------